The Ultimate Guide to Residential Garage Safety

 We are happy to oblige if you are looking for an in-depth guide on garage safety!
 We hope the information we provide in this guide will prevent garage door injuries and help you transform your garage into a veritable safe zone.

-What are the Garage Door Safety Requirements?
+What are Residential Garage Door Safety Requirements?

 The nationwide requirements for garage door safety are outlined in UL 325 to prevent garage door malfunctions that could lead to damaged property, injury, or worse.
 UL 325 refers to the government- and industry-supported safety protocols enforced by Underwriters Laboratories, now known as UL, LLC.
 UL is a global safety science company that tests and certifies a vast array of different products through exhaustive safety research and scientific expertise for the purpose of developing standards that measure and promote environmental safety and efficiency, both at home and the workplace.